-The Foundation supports exceptionally talented young professional opera singers who are still taking early steps and show promise for significant careers.
-Prizes are awarded through live auditions; singers are selected for auditions through an online application process.
+The Foundation supports exceptionally talented early career opera singers who show significant promise.
+Prizes are awarded through live auditions; singers are selected for auditions through an online application process that includes videos.

 Sullivan Award winners receive $10,000 for career-related expenses and are eligible to apply for additional role preparation grants for the next five years, a unique aspect of the Foundation's commitment to early career singers.
 These grants are typically designated to assist with musical, dramatic, vocal, and language preparation for new professional roles, or for learning roles in new languages.
 The judges may also decide to award Career Development Grants at the auditions ($2,500 each in 2023).

 1Applicants must have completed their academic training.

 2They should have sung at least one professional engagement with an opera company, orchestra, or other organization using full orchestral accompaniment.

 3They must submit a copy of a contract or letter of intent for a professional, paid, solo engagement with full orchestra (not a cover) either after the audition date or in the six months prior to the auditions.